-Challenges

-This details the key challenges to achievement that we have identified among our disadvantaged pupils.
+Challenges This details the key challenges to achievement that we have identified among our disadvantaged pupils.

-Challenge Details Of Challenge Number 1 Oral Language Skills Assessment, observations, and discussions with pupils indicate under-developed oral language skills and vocabulary gaps among many children who qualify for the pupil premium grant.
+Challenge Details Of Challenge I Oral Language Skills Assessment, observations, and discussions with pupils indicate under-developed oral language skills and vocabulary gaps among many children who qualify for the pupil premium grant.
 These are evident from reception through to KS2 and in general, are more prevalent among our pupils who qualify for the pupil premium grant than their peers.
 2 Phonics Assessments, observations, and discussions suggest pupils who qualify for the pupil premium grant generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
 3 Reading Internal assessment indicates that reading attainment amongst pupils who qualify for the pupil premium grant can be below that of non-disadvantaged pupils.
 This has the potential to lead to significant knowledge gaps leading to pupils falling further behind age-related expectations.
-4 Wellbeing - Impact of Pandemic Our assessment and observations indicate that the education and wellbeing of many of our pupils who qualify for the pupil premium grant have been impacted by partial closures to a greater extent than that of other pupils.
-These finding are supported by national studies.
-This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations in maths and writing.
-5 Learning Behaviours The development of behaviour for learning strategies across the school is an ongoing focus area.
+4 Maths Internal assessment indicates that math attainment amongst pupils who qualify for the pupil premium grant can be below that of non-disadvantaged pupils.
+This has the potential to lead to significant knowledge gaps leading to pupils falling further behind age-related expectations.
+5 English - Writing Internal assessment indicates that writing attainment amongst pupils who qualify for the pupil premium grant can be below that of non-disadvantaged pupils.
+This has the potential to lead to significant knowledge gaps leading to pupils falling further behind age-related expectations.
+6 Wellbeing Our assessment and observations indicate that the education and wellbeing (including mental health) of many of our pupils who qualify for the pupil premium grant have been impacted to a greater extent than that of other pupils.
+7 Learning Behaviours The development of behaviour for learning strategies across the school is an ongoing focus area.
 All pupils, including those who qualify for the pupil premium grant, will benefit for increased understand of metacognition and self-regulation strategies.
-6 Social and Emotional Development Our assessments, observations and discussions with pupils and families have identified social and emotional issues for pupils, notably due the impact of the pandemic on pupils who qualify for the pupil premium grant's mental health.
+8 Social and Emotional Development Our assessments, observations and discussions with pupils and families have identified social and emotional issues for a small percentage of pupils who qualify for the pupil premium grant.
 There has been sharp increase in reports of anxiety within this group.
-8 Barriers to Engagement Due to Financial Constraints Due to financial constraints, a proportion of pupils who qualify for the pupil premium grant are unable to engage in residential and school trips in order to participate fully in academic work that proceeds and follows.
-9 Extended School Curriculum - Cultural Capital Due to financial constraints, a proportion of pupils who qualify for the pupil premium grant are unable to engage fully in the extended school curriculum.
+9 Barriers to Engagement Due to Financial Constraints Due to financial constraints, a proportion of pupils who qualify for the pupil premium grant are unable to engage in residential and school trips in order to participate fully in academic work that proceeds and follows.
+10 Extended School Curriculum - Cultural Capital Due to financial constraints, a proportion of pupils who qualify for the pupil premium grant are unable to engage fully in the extended school curriculum.
+11 Attendance A small proportion of children who qualify for the pupil premium grant have attendance below 90% and require additional support to ensure they can consistently access the school curriculum.